Storm Could Bring 6+ Inches Of Snow To Boston Area Friday After Near-Record Warmth

 We will be watching the trends in the coming days, but at this point the odds are very high of seeing at least 3″ of snow everywhere north of the Pike.
 In fact, I would say there is about a 50% chance of seeing 6″ or more in Boston and areas to the north.

-For planning purposes (this will likely change a bit), the snow is likely to arrive early on Friday, say between 4a-7a.
-The peak of the storm would be about 7a-3p on Friday, followed by a tapering late day.
-Again, precip-type and changeover times remain TBD.
+For planning purposes (this will likely change a bit), the snow is likely to arrive early on Friday, say between 4 a.m. and 7 a.m.
+The peak of the storm would be about 7 a.m. to 3 p.m. on Friday, followed by a tapering late day.
+Again, precipitation-type and changeover times remain TBD.

 We will keep you updated all week long as new data comes in.
 Stay with WBZ-TV, CBSBoston.com and CBS News Boston for frequent updates.